The64thGamer/cheeseepedia/content/3snbqgkrlw4q3cfj/content.md

-Color photo of Willie Rabbit at the CEI Office, Unknown year.
+Color photo of Willie Wabbit at the original CEI Office during development